otahontas/tuho/documentation/productbacklog.md

+# Sprint 2:
+- as a user, I want to add new video based on given YouTube URL
+- as a user, I want to categorises bookmarks on the list view
+- as a user, I want to add book by ISBN
+- as a user, I want to view single bookmark
+- as a user, I want to edit single bookmark

 # Sprint 1:
 - as a user, I want to add new books
 - as a user, I list my books
 - as a user, I want to modify books
+- as a user, I want to delete bookmarks

 # Rest:
 - as a user, I want to delete books
 - as a user, I want to add new podcasts
 - as a user, I want to add new links
-- as a user, I want to add new videos
-- as a user, I want to modify bookmarks
-- as a user, I want to delete mookmarks
 - as a user, I browse my bookmarks based on name
 - as a user, I browse my bookmarks based on tag
-- as a user, I want to categorize my bookmarks
 - as a user, I want to tag my bookmarks
 - as a user, I want to add related courses to my bookmarks
 - as a user, I want to search for my bookmarks based on name